tangowithcode/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 Once this is complete, you should be able to serve content from the `media` directory of your project from the `/media/` URL.

 ## Basic Workflow
-With the chapter complete, you should now know how to setup and create templates, use templates within your views, setup and use the Django development server to serve static media files, *and* include images within your templates.
+With the chapter complete, you should now know how to set up and create templates, use templates within your views, setup and use the Django development server to serve static media files, *and* include images within your templates.
 We've covered quite a lot!

 Creating a template and integrating it within a Django view is a key concept for you to understand.
-It takes several steps, but will become second nature to you after a few attempts.
+It takes several steps but will become second nature to you after a few attempts.

 1. First, create the template you wish to use and save it within the `templates` directory you specified in your project's `settings.py` module.
 You may wish to use Django template variables (e.g. `{{ variable_name }}`) or [template tags](https://docs.djangoproject.com/en/2.1/ref/templates/builtins/) within your template.
 You'll be able to replace these with whatever you like within the corresponding view.
 2. Find or create a new view within an application's `views.py` file.
 3. Add your view specific logic (if you have any) to the view.
 For example, this may involve extracting data from a database and storing it within a list.
 4. Within the view, construct a dictionary object which you can pass to the template engine as part of the [template's *context*](#section-templates-static-context).
 5. Make use of the  `render()` helper function to generate the rendered response.
 Ensure you reference the request, then the template file, followed by the context dictionary.
-6. If you haven't already done so, map the view to a URL by modifying your project's `urls.py` file and the application specific `urls.py` file if you have one.
+6. If you haven't already done so, map the view to a URL by modifying your project's `urls.py` file and the application-specific `urls.py` file if you have one.

-The steps involved for getting a static media file onto one of your pages are part of another important process that you should be familiar with.
+The steps involved in getting a static media file onto one of your pages are part of another important process that you should be familiar with.
 Check out the steps below on how to do this.

 1. Take the static media file you wish to use and place it within your project's `static` directory.
 This is the directory you specify in your project's `STATICFILES_DIRS` list within `settings.py`.
 2. Add a reference to the static media file to a template.
 For example, an image would be inserted into an HTML page through the use of the `<img />` tag.